bkb24/folio/content/folio/ufo-battles.md

 order: 1
 code: ' '
 repo_service: github
-description: A real-time turn based quiz game.
+description: >-
+  A real-time turn based quiz game.
+It is still in development and the demo site is closed down for now unfortunately.
+Here users sign up or not, find friends and play question games against one another.
+The first game is a one on one duel game.
+The idea is if the project grows to be used for education with its gaming / entertaining value.
 main_img_d: /img/uploads/ufo.png
 main_img_m: /img/uploads/ufo-game.png
 tech: